Breeding Location:

 Range and Habitat

-Flame-colored Tanager: Resident in Mexico, visits mountains of southwest Texas and nests in southeastern Arizona.
-Preferred habitats include humid coniferous, oak, and pine-oak forests in mountains.
+Flame-colored Tanager: This species is a resident in Mexico and is an occasional visitor to the mountains of southwest Texas.
+Some individuals breed farther north in Mexico and into the mountains of southeastern Arizona.
+Its preferred habitats include humid coniferous, oak, and pine-oak forests in mountains.

 Breeding and Nesting